La Tavola Rotonda Updated: 08.24.2017

-When you think of accommodations in Italy, does a castle come to mind?
+When you think of places to stay in Italy, does a castle come to mind?
+It does if you’re staying at La Tavola Rotonda.
 My idea of castle lodging is a fairytale building perched in the Bavarian hills of Germany, perhaps with snow-capped mountains in the background.
 I never expected to be sleeping in an Italian medieval castle dating from the 1200’s.
 But that’s what Alan and I experienced on a baby boomer road trip through northern Italy when we traveled with Claudio Fontana of A La Carte Italy Tours.

 La Tavola Rotonda sits next to a busy road in the small village of Chiavenna Landi in the Italian municipality of Cortemaggiore close to the major cities of Parma, Milan and Bologna.
 Claudio planned our two-day stay here with the women of our traveling group in mind, I just know it.
 You see, these were our accommodations during the “baby boomer aventure in Ferrari land” portion of the trip.
 While Alan, and our travel companion Jack, shift gears in those sleek red cars, speeding along the streets of Maranello; Sue (Jack’s wife) and I stand on the sidewalk—and watch.
 Oh, there is that visit to the balsamic vinegar estate, but that’s not exactly like driving a Ferrari.
 It seems only right that we spend our nights behind the thick stone walls of an authentic Italian castle-fortress.